trollcop/usbimager/README.md

 For Windows users: right-click on usbimager.exe, and select "Create Shortcut".
 Then right-click on the newly created ".lnk" file, and select "Properties".
 On the "Shortcut" tab, in the "Target" field, you can add the flags.
 On the "Security" tab, you can also set to run USBImager as Administrator if you have problems accessing the raw disk devices.

+The first argument which is not a flag (does not start with '-') is used as the backup image directory.

 Flags can be given separately (like "usbimager -v -s -2") or at once ("usbimager -2vs"), the order doesn't matter.
 For flags that set the same thing, only the last taken into account (for example "-124" is the same as "-4").